Learning Pathways for Your Child

 School-based apprenticeships or traineeships

 In the past, many young people had to make the hard decision about whether to leave school and pursue an apprenticeship or traineeship, or to stay on and complete their secondary study.
 A school-based apprenticeship or traineeship enables students to have the best of both worlds.
-Your child can participate in paid employment (part-time) and undertake recognised, structured training (i.e. through a nationally recognised VET certificate) while completing their final years of schooling.
+Your child can participate in paid employment (part-time) and undertake recognised, structured training (i.e. through a nationally recognised VET program) while completing their final years of schooling.

-For more information, see www.vcaa.vic.edu.au/curriculum/vet/apprenticeships/Pages/index.aspx
+For more information, see www.vcaa.vic.edu.au/curriculum/vet/apprenticeships/Pages/index.aspx.

 Student destinations – On Track

-On Track is designed to ensure that government and non-government school students in Years 10–12 are on a pathway to further education, training or employment after leaving school.
+On Track is a survey designed to ensure that government and non-government school students in Years 10–12 are on a pathway to further education, training or employment after leaving school.
 Students are followed up in the year after leaving school through an online survey to identify their post-school study, training and/or employment destinations.
 As part of the survey, if your child is not studying, training or in full-time employment, they will be offered advice and assistance to access education and training options.

 For more information, see www.vic.gov.au/on-track-survey.